The future food hall is contactless

 Food halls are becoming increasingly popular across the world’s major cities, with consumer excitement and buzz growing rapidly.
 They’re a great place for the modern foodie to experience different tastes and flavours from multiple different chefs and cuisines.

 In recent years, their popularity has exploded.
 In the United States, there are over 300 food halls, marking a 60% increase over the prior three years.
-Canada has seen a similar up trend with food halls such as Eataly, Chef’s Hall and many more in major cities across the country.
+Canada has seen a similar up trend with food halls such as Eataly, Chef’s Hall, Superfresh Asian Night Market and many more in major cities across the country.
 It’s no surprise that the modern diners flock to these “eatertainement” style venues.

 If you’re a food hall owner, manager, or restauranteur considering diving into the space – read on.